TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 #exercise(sub : "MergeSort Works?")[
   Prove that merge sort indeed works.
 A road map is given

   (i) Prove that `merge` defined by taking the smaller of the heads of the lists recursively, produces a sorted list given the two input lists were sorted.
-The idea is that the first element choosen has to be the smallest.
+The idea is that the first element chosen has to be the smallest.
 Use induction of the sum of lengths of the lists.

   (ii) Prove that `mergeSort` works using induction on the size of list to be sorted.
 ]